backupbrew/switchbrew/Ticket.md

 | 0x174  | 0xC   | Unknown         |
 | 0x180  | 0x140 | Unknown         |

-The title key can be encrypted as a single AES block when title key type is 0 (presumably AES-128-CBC) or as a "personalized" RSA-2048 message when title key type is 1.
+The title key can be stored as a 16-byte block when tickets are "common"
+\[2.0.0+\], or as a "personalized" RSA-2048 message when title key type is 1.
 The latter is used for titles requiring stronger licensing (applications, add-on content), while the former (old) method is used for patches.

 When RSA is used, this uses an SPL key handle that is initialized with the console-unique RSA-2048 ticket key.

-CommonETicket (or cetk) no longer exist.

 ## Certificate chain